Staff Profile

 Dr Uchenna Nweke

-Before joining Buckinghamshire New University in January 2022, I had a background in teaching and the charity sector.
+Before joining Buckinghamshire New University in January 2022, I had a background in HE teaching and the charity sector.
 My teaching experience includes five years as a lecturer in the Business School of Abia State University Nigeria, where I obtained my MBA, and two years as a HE lecturer in Business at Langley College, UK.
 I hold a PhD in Business and Management from Staffordshire University and I am a Certified Management and Business Educator.
-I am also a Fellow of Advance HE, and a member of both the British Academy of Management and the Chartered Management Institute.
-In December 2024, I was appointed an academic adviser to the Commonwealth Scholarship Commission.
+I am also a Senior Fellow of Advance HE, an academic adviser to the Commonwealth Scholarship Commission, and a member of both the British Academy of Management and the Chartered Management Institute.
+In an effort geared towards bringing industry and academia further together, I organised the inaugural BNU International Business Management Conference in May 2025.
+The conference is expected to be an annual event.

 My charity sector experience spans over 20 years as a senior leader in the Independent Church Sector (ICS) in both Denmark and the UK.
 Since 2014, I have been conducting management reviews in the sector, and my PhD programme was sparked by interest in the organisational performance and accountability of ICS entities.
 Specialist knowledge gained from the study led to the establishment of the Church Sector Management Solutions Project (CSMSP).
 CSMSP supports stakeholders in the church community through knowledge transfer, trainings, and engagement in collaborative studies.
 My publications include the book Attain, Retain & Train an educational and inspirational resource geared towards supporting individuals and organisations in the church sector to thrive and achieve lasting accomplishments.